cretucosmin3/SilkyMetrics/README.md

 # SilkyMetrics
-A library to display game or application metrics with.
+A C# library to display game or application metrics with.